gaomd/docker-ikev2-vpn-server/README.md

 ### 2. Generate the .mobileconfig (for iOS / macOS)

-    docker run --privileged -i -t --rm --volumes-from ikev2-vpn-server -e "HOST=vpn1.example.com" gaomd/ikev2-vpn-server:0.3.0 generate-mobileconfig > ikev2-vpn.mobileconfig
+    docker run --privileged -i -t --rm --volumes-from ikev2-vpn-server -e "HOST=vpn1.example.com" -e "LOCAL_SSID=myHomeWifi" gaomd/ikev2-vpn-server:0.3.0 generate-mobileconfig > ikev2-vpn.mobileconfig

 *Be sure to replace `vpn1.example.com` with your own domain name and resolve it to you server's IP address.
-Simply put an IP address is supported as well (and enjoy an even faster handshake speed).*
+Simply put an IP address is supported as well (and enjoy an even faster handshake speed).
+Also replace `myHomeWifi` with the SSID of your WiFi to disable VPN while connected to your local network.
+Or remove the LOCAL_SSID environment variable to disable this behavior.*

 Transfer the generated `ikev2-vpn.mobileconfig` file to your local computer via SSH tunnel (`scp`) or any other secure methods.